Diarmuid Gavin

 Diarmuid Gavin (born 10 May 1964) is an Irish garden designer and television personality.
 He has presented gardens at the Chelsea Flower Show on nine occasions from 1995 to 2016, winning a number of medals, including gold in 2011.
 He has also authored or co-authored at least ten gardening-related books.

 Early life

 Gavin was born in London on 10 May 1964, to Irish parents, and brought to Ireland when he was a month old.
 He grew up in the Fairways development in Rathfarnham, a suburb of Dublin.
 When Gavin was six, his younger brother Conor was killed by a car while they were walking to school.
-He received his primary school education in St. Joseph's Boys National School in Terenure Dublin 6.
+He received his primary school education in St. Joseph's Boys National School in Terenure.
 He received his secondary education at Templeogue College; he recalls the subjects as being "horrifying," with the exception of art classes with a favourite teacher, Mr Weafer.
 He applied to the College of Amenity Horticulture at the Botanic Gardens in Glasnevin, Dublin, failing the first time, but securing entry three years later.